-Epson Perfection V700 Photo
+Epson Perfection V700 Photo full review

 One tends to associate Epson’s Perfection family of scanners with home users who simply want to import a few old snaps or slides for archiving or printing purposes.
 So the latest addition to the range, the Perfection V700 Photo comes as something of a surprise, aimed as it is at a much higher-end scanner user.
 The different target market is reflected in the price.
 At a shade under £400, the V700 will be well beyond the budget of the average user, but this price point represents good value for money at this higher end of the market.
 Epson has firmly aimed the V700 at photo enthusiasts and advanced amateur photographers, a more expensive V750 scanner that adds extra scanning features is also available for more demanding, professional users, but we are still awaiting review units.

 The V700 scanner is primarily designed for advanced transparency scanning, supplied with adaptors for 35mm film and slides, as well as medium and large-format film.

 The Perfection V700 is a bulky unit, but with good reason.
 It uses an advanced Dual Lens technology system to provide very-high-resolution scanning.
 This features a Super Resolution Lens offering up to 6,400dpi film scanning at width of up to 5.9in, and a High Resolution Lens offering up to 4,800dpi reflective and film scanning.

 Because the V700 features two lenses instead of the standard single lens, Epson can bring high-resolution scanning to a wider audience, by dopping the price to a more affordable level.
 Also, despite bulking out the scanner, the Dual Lens system doesn’t increase the A4 scanner footprint so it won’t take up any extra desk space.